snek-at/jaen/README.md

 ### Blocks
 The Block is the keystone of the BlockContainer.
-With the help of blocks you can build complex React-Components with editable content.<div align=right>[Wiki 📖](https://github.com/snek-at/jaen/wiki/Blocks)</div>
+With the help of blocks you can build complex React-Components with editable content.
+All available fields can be used inside a block. <div align=right>[Wiki 📖](https://github.com/snek-at/jaen/wiki/Blocks)</div>

 ```javascript
 import {JaenBlock, fields} from '@snek-at/jaen-pages'